sachinkagarwal/hootie/README.md

 vagrant up
 ```

+This will setup a single Vagrant VM with Hootie and a nfs kernel server.

 Then, assuming the vagrant VM has an IP 1.2.3.4, you can skip to the usage section below (replace localhost with 1.2.3.4, port 8080).
+You can log into the Django admin interface at http://1.2.3.4:8080/admin (User, password: admin,admin)

 # Detailed Installation Instructions